 - If there is nothing there, Calxa will spread the new amount evenly.

 - However, if there are existing numbers, it will adjust them proportionally.

 - Also, editing the total column has the same impact across the whole time period displayed.

-In addition, you can contract the rows in your budget to show totals for Income, Cost of Sales, Expense.
+In addition, you can collapse the rows in your budget (see Bulk Actions below for more detail) to show totals for Income, Cost of Sales, Expense.
 In the case, where your filter is an Account Tree, you can contract any Header row.
 Then edit the total and the results will be distributed proportionately over the detail accounts.
 This helps you make quick changes at a high level.

 Business Unit Layouts

-Switching the layout to Business Unit by month, quarter or year switches the columns on the left of the Budget Builder.
-Expand the left column to select an account, such as wages, and you’ll see the Organisation budget and all your business unit budgets.
+Select an Account or Metric on the left side menu and you can then see each of your business units for just that account or metric.
 This makes it very easy to set the same formula across each business unit or to reallocate a budget from one department to another.

 Formulas in Your Financial Budgeting Tool

 It’s undisputed, that one of the things we all love about spreadsheets is formulas.
 We deliberately made the formulas in Calxa simpler than a spreadsheet and added some structure.
 The reason for this is, that the downside of spreadsheet formulas is that it’s easy to make mistakes and often hard to find them.